dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

      zhu_weight        = 0.5;
   }

-The distance_map entry is a dictionary containing options related to the distance map statistics in the DMAP output line type.
-The baddeley_p entry is an integer specifying the exponent used in the Lp-norm when computing the Baddeley \Delta metric.
-The baddeley_max_dist entry is a floating point number specifying the maximum allowable distance for each distance map.
+The **distance_map** entry is a dictionary containing options related to the distance map statistics in the **DMAP** output line type.
+The **baddeley_p** entry is an integer specifying the exponent used in the Lp-norm when computing the Baddeley :math:`\Delta` metric.
+The **baddeley_max_dist** entry is a floating point number specifying the maximum allowable distance for each distance map.
 Any distances larger than this number will be reset to this constant.
-A value of NA indicates that no maximum distance value should be used.
-The fom_alpha entry is a floating point number specifying the scaling constant to be used when computing Pratt's Figure of Merit.
-The zhu_weight specifies a value between 0 and 1 to define the importance of the RMSE of the binary fields (i.e. amount of overlap) versus the mean-error distance (MED).
+A value of **NA** indicates that no maximum distance value should be used.
+The **fom_alpha** entry is a floating point number specifying the scaling constant to be used when computing Pratt's Figure of Merit.
+The **zhu_weight** specifies a value between 0 and 1 to define the importance of the RMSE of the binary fields (i.e. amount of overlap) versus the mean-error distance (MED).
 The default value of 0.5 gives equal weighting.
-This configuration option may be set separately in each obs.field entry.
+This configuration option may be set separately in each **obs.field** entry.

 _____________________